 We have also included a full buyers guide.
 Hopefully this information will be able to point you in the right direction to get the best cordless drill that suits your exact needs.

-A cordless drill/driver is one of the most popular tools for home owners in the United Kingdom.
+A cordless drill/driver is one of the most popular tools for home owners in the United Kingdom and they are becoming much more popular than the corded drill models.
 They allow you to drill into a variety of materials, and they also allow you to drive in screws to a variety of materials.

 They are powered by a battery, with the most common battery size being 18 Volts.
 However you can also buy 10.8 Volt, 12 Volt, 14.4 Volt and 20 Volt battery options.
 These batteries will need to be charged and many buyers prefer to have two batteries, as they can use one, while the other one is charging.